AlexL534/jmm-compiler/docs/uncovered_tests.md

 13. **objectAssignmentPassExtends** - No class hierarchy analysis for assignment compatibility
 14. **objectAssignmentPassImports** - No import relationship checking for assignments

-## Control Flow Tests
-15. **intInIfCondition** - No validation that if conditions are boolean expressions
-16. **arrayInWhileCondition** - No validation that while conditions are boolean expressions

 ## Varargs Tests
-17. **varargs** - No support for variable argument parameters
+15. **varargs** - No support for variable argument parameters
-18. **varargsWrong** - No validation of varargs parameter usage
+16. **varargsWrong** - No validation of varargs parameter usage

 ## Import Tests
-19. **assumeArguments** - No checking or assumptions about imported method signatures
+17. **assumeArguments** - No checking or assumptions about imported method signatures